 The Failure Mode and Effects Analysis (FMEA) is used to anticipate certain problems before they occur so that negative effects can be minimized.
 For example, an FMEA checklist is used in product design to avoid costly production errors

-The very popular approach of the 5 Whys method is used for a wide range of problems, but especially when implementing Kaizen.
+The very popular approach of the 5 Whys method is used for a wide range of problems, but especially when implementing Kaizen, the endeavor to continuously improve opperations.
 The method is simple.
 The question "Why did this problem occur?" is asked and answered five times.
 A 5 Whys analysis checklist documents this process in a clear manner.

 The DMAIC process deals comprehensively with the analysis phase of problem solving.
 As part of the Six Sigma method it deals with the implementation of long-term solutions.
 A digital DMAIC checklist helps you set performance targets in a clear and goal-oriented manner.

-When systematically solving problems, it is essential to analyse all tools, working materials and methods:
+When systematically solving problems, it is essential to analyze all tools, working materials, and methods:

-The next step is to define the cause of the problem, in order to understand the scope of the problem.
+The next step is to define the cause of the problem in order to thoroughly understand its scope.
 Here, facts and data should definitely be collected and documented in a root cause analysis form.
-This is the only way to determine what actions are necessary to solve the root cause problem.
+This is the only way to determine what actions are necessary to solve the root cause of the problem.
 Also, make a priority list of your next steps.

 Tackling and solving problems in a sustainable way is an ongoing process.
-Therefore, it is important that the entire process is documented in a structured way and all information is recorded in a root cause analysis form.
-This includes problem description, visualisation of problems and comparisons between the individual vulnerabilities.
+Therefore, it is important that the entire process is documented in a structured way, and all information is recorded in a root cause analysis document.
+This includes problem description, visualization of problems, and comparisons between the individual vulnerabilities.

 Now it is a matter of thinking about what causes the errors.
 To do this, there are two helpful techniques that can assist you in determining the cause of the errors.

-In this step you can now hypothesise the causes of errors.
+In this step you can now hypothesize the causes of errors.
 Make hypotheses and evaluate and compare them with each other.
-In this way you can draw up a list of priorities in your root cause analysis form.
+In this way, you can draw up a list of priorities in your root cause analysis form.